ncatlab/nlab-content/pages/9/6/8/4/4869/content.md

 ## Example

-The usual picture of the trefoil knot, which we will write as $T_{2,3}$,

- has three bridges, but the trefoil knot actually has bridge number 2.
+The usual picture of the trefoil knot, which we will write as $T_{2,3}$, has three bridges, but the trefoil knot actually has bridge number 2, as shown: [[two-trefoils.pdf| (two trefoils):file]].

 The first drawing corresponds to the picture as a (2,3)-[[torus knot]].
 The knot thus can be represented on the surface of a solid torus $S^1\times D^2$ in $S^3$.
 The 3-sphere can be represented as the union of two solid tori with, in this case, the second one being $D^2\times S^1$, where the boundary of the $D^2$ in each case is the corresponding $S^1$ of the other case.
 Thinking of the trefoil on this other solid torus it is a $(3,2)$-torus knot .... (the second picture) and this has just two bridges, so $b(T_{2,3})\leq 2$.